The Ultimate Guide To Using Your Yellow Recycling Bins in Sydney. Learn all about the do's and don'ts of the bin we all take for granted!

 Before Putting it into the Bin

-Before you throw your containers into the yellow recycling bin, make sure that they are empty and dry.
+Before throwing your containers into the yellow recycling bin, ensure they are empty and dry.

 You may consider rinsing the containers beforehand to keep your bin odour-free and clean.
 It is a good habit to thoroughly clean the container to avoid any pests from feeding on the leftover waste.